sarowe/bash-idh/README.md

 * `cd`

-   This function overrides Bash's built-in `cd` command, to keep the directory stack from accumulating non-unique entries.
+   This command overrides Bash's built-in `cd` command, to keep the directory stack from accumulating non-unique entries.
 In every other respect, it works the same way as Bash's built-in `cd`.

 * `drop`

-   Use this function to remove individual directory history entries or ranges of them.
+   Use this command to remove individual directory history entries or ranges of them.

    Usage: `drop [n | n-m | -n | n- | all]`